Use Shell Jump to Access a Remote Network Device

 When you Shell Jump to a remote device, a command shell session immediately starts with that device.
-If you are Shell Jumping to a provisioned SSH device with an unencrypted key or with an encrypted key whose password has been cached, you are not prompted for a password.
+If you Shell Jump to a provisioned SSH device with an unencrypted key or with an encrypted key whose password has been cached, you are not prompted for a password.
 Otherwise, you are required to enter a password.
 You can then send commands to the remote system.

 Configure Shell Prompt Filtering:

-- Log into the /login interface as a user with permissions to configure Jump Items and Session Policies.
+- Log into the /login interface as a user with permissions to configure Jump Items and session policies.